Home

 Nickname: Sporus

-There are no certain ancient depictions of "Sporus" and many statues and busts of Nero's two wives called "Poppaea Sabina" were destroyed upon his fall.
-Most of those that have survived are undoubtedly of the first Poppaea (his second wife), but a few may be of his fourth wife - a eunch who was given the same name but is known to history as Sporus.
+There are no certain ancient depictions of "Sporus" and most of the statues and busts of Nero's two wives called "Poppaea Sabina" were destroyed upon his fall.
+The majority of those that have survived are undoubtedly of the first Poppaea (his second wife), but a few may be of his fourth wife - a eunuch who was given the same name but is known to history as Sporus.

 Overall, there is a reasonable probability that the left bust is of Sporus, whilst the right is of the earlier Empress Poppaea Sabina.